nomelif/time-diff/README.md

     $ timedifftext <filename> <arguments>

-TimeDiff will then output the following
+TimeDiffText will then output the following

     <difference_from_time_of_first_line> <difference_from_time_of_previous_line> <line_processed>